zackmdavis/Less_Wrong_Drafts/evolution_analogy.md

 **Simplicia**: As it happens, I _also_ don't think RLHF is as damning as you do.
 Early theoretical discussions of AI alignment would sometimes talk about what would go wrong if you tried to align AI with a "reward button."
 Those discussions were philosophically valuable.
 Indeed, if you had a hypercomputer and your AI design method was to run a brute-force search for the simplest program that resulted in the most reward-button pushes, that would predictably not end well.
 While a weak agent selected on that basis might behave how you wanted, a stronger agent would find creative ways to trick or brainwash you into pushing the button, or just sieze the button itself.
 If we had a hypercomputer in real life and were literally brute-forcing AI that way, I would be terrified.

 But again, this isn't a philosophy problem anymore.
 Fifteen years later, our state-of-the-art methods do have a brute-force aspect to them, but the details are different, and the details matter.
 RLHF _isn't_ an unconstrained hypercomputer search for whatever makes humans hit the thumbs-up button.
 It's reinforcing the state–action trajectories that got reward in the past.
 Most of the bits of search are coming from pretraining.
-It ... seems to be working pretty well?
+It seems to be working pretty well?

 **Doomimir**: _Of course_ it seems to be working pretty well!
 It's been optimized for seeming-good-to-you!

-Simplicia, I was willing to give this a shot, but I do despair of leading you over this _pons asinorum_.
-You're so close to getting it: you can describe
+Simplicia, I was willing to give this a shot, but I truly despair of leading you over this _pons asinorum_.
+You can articulate what goes wrong with the simplest toy illustrations, but keep _refusing to see_ how the real-world systems you laud suffer from the same fundamental failure modes in a systematically less visible way.

-[TODO: you can describe what's going wrong in simple cases, but then the get misled by complexities that cater to your conceptual blind spots.
-Humans in the EEA would have looked like they were optimizing fitness.
-Finanical advisors.]
+I'm saying that we need a theory that can provide stronger guarantees—any guarantees at all.
+You claim to have once held this viewpoint, but that alleged empirical advances have made you reconsider—which makes me think you never really understood it at all.
+From evolution's perspective, humans in the EEA would have looked like they were doing a good job of optimizing inclusive fitness.

-**Simplicia**: [TODO: ugh, more analogies]
+**Simplicia**: Would it, though?
+Or rather, what does "from evolution's perspective" mean?
+I think aliens looking at humans in the environment of evolutionary adaptedness and asking how they would behave when they attained technology would have been able to predict that civilized humans would care about sex and sugar and fun rather than allele frequencies.
+That's a factual question that doesn't seem too hard to get right.

-**Doomimir**: [TODO: what am I supposed to do?]
+**Doomimir**: _Sane_ aliens would.
+Unlike you, they'd also be able to predict that RLHF'd language models would care about <untranslatable-1>, <untranslatable-2>, and <untranslatable-3>, rather than being helpful, harmless, and honest.

-**Simplicia**: [TODO: would they have?
-It seems like it should have been possible to predict how humans would generalize.
-Discuss "Ironing Out the Squiggles"; that superficially good classification performance can be deceiving, but it's possible to robustify/check]
+**Simplicia**: [TODO: discuss "Ironing Out the Squiggles"; that superficially good classification performance can be deceiving, but it's possible to robustify/check]

 **Doomimir**: [TODO: Shakespeare's folio's metaphor https://x.com/ESYudkowsky/status/1793754829631934959 ]